-- iv. any international organization; - v. any agency or instrumentality of any of the foregoing; - vi. any charitable remainder trust or other tax-exempt organization, other than a farmer's cooperative described in section 521 of the Code, that is exempt both from income taxation and from taxation under the unrelated business taxable income provisions of the Code; and - vii. any rural electrical or telephone cooperative; - "Domestic Owner," we mean an Owner that is a U.S. Person; - "Foreign Owner," we mean an Owner that is not a U.S. Person; - "IRS," we mean the Internal Revenue Service; - "Owner," we mean any person having a beneficial ownership interest in shares of our capital stock; - "TMP," we mean a taxable mortgage pool as that term is defined in section 7701(i)(2) of the Code; - "TRS," we mean a taxable REIT subsidiary described under "-Requirements for Qualification-Taxable REIT Subsidiaries" below:
+- iv. any international organization; - v. any agency or instrumentality of any of the foregoing; - vi. any charitable remainder trust or other tax-exempt organization, other than a farmer's cooperative described in section 521 of the Code, that is exempt both from income taxation and from taxation under the unrelated business taxable income provisions of the Code; and - vii. any rural electrical or telephone cooperative; - "Domestic Owner," we mean an Owner that is a U.S. Person; - "Foreign Owner," we mean an Owner that is not a U.S. Person; - "IRS," we mean the Internal Revenue Service; - "Owner," we mean any person having a beneficial ownership interest in shares of our capital stock; - "TMP," we mean a taxable mortgage pool as that term is defined in section 7701(i)(2) of the Code; - "TRS," we mean a taxable REIT subsidiary described under "-Requirements for Qualification-Taxable REIT Subsidiaries" below;

-• "U.S. Person," we mean (i) a citizen or resident of the United States; (ii) a corporation (or entity treated as a corporation for federal income tax purposes) created or organized in the United States or under the laws of the United States or of any state thereof, including, for this purpose, the District of Columbia; (iii) a partnership (or entity treated as a partnership for tax purposes) organized in the United States or under the laws of the United States or of any state thereof, including, for this purpose, the District of Columbia (unless provided otherwise by future Treasury regulations); (iv) an estate whose income is includible in gross income for federal income tax purposes regardless of its source; or (v) a trust, if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. Persons have authority to control all substantial decisions of the trust.
+• "U.S. Person," we mean (i) a citizen or resident of the United States; (ii) a corporation (or entity treated as a corporation for federal income tax purposes) created or organized in the United States or under the laws of the United States or of any state thereof, including, for this purpose, the District of Columbia; (iii) a partnership (or entity treated as a partnership for tax purposes) organized in the United States or under the laws of the United States or under the laws of the United States or under the laws of the United States or of any state thereof, including, for this purpose, the District of Columbia; (iii) a partnership (or entity treated as a partnership for tax purposes) organized in the United States or under the laws of the United States or of any state thereof, including, for this purpose, the District of Columbia (unless provided otherwise by future Treasury regulations); (iv) an estate whose income is includible in gross income for federal income tax purposes regardless of its source; or (v) a trust, if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. Persons have authority to control all substantial decisions of the trust.
 Notwithstanding the preceding clause, to the extent provided in Treasury regulations, certain trusts that were in existence on August 20, 1996, that were treated as U.S. Persons prior to such date, and that elect to continue to be treated as U.S. Persons, also are U.S. Persons.